thruston/python-tabulate/README.md

     10085  1534951873005   2670

 The negative number at the top shows you the difference between the last and the first.
+(And hence the new column sums to zero).

 ## Special rows